Who we are

 4.9 The seller may deliver the goods by instalments, which shall be invoiced and paid for separately.
 Any delay in delivery or defect in an instalment shall not entitle the buyer to cancel any other instalment.

-5.1 Goods must be returned within 7 working days of delivery, using original packaging and must be in mint condition, ready for resale.
+5.1 Goods must be returned within 7 working days of delivery, using the original packaging and must be in mint condition, ready for resale.
+Clearance products are considered as final sales and are not eligible for return/exchange unless damaged or faulty.

 6.1.
 The buyer shall be deemed to have accepted the goods twenty-four hours after delivery to the buyer and shall not be entitled to reject such goods thereafter.